Isha-1/Image-Filters/README.md

 # Image-Filters
-in this project we can choose any image and apply filters like greyscale, rainbow etc on it.
+In this project we can choose any image and apply filters like greyscale, rainbow etc on it.